hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 *ECHO: ">col:5<col"*\
 *ECHO: ">row:9<row"*

-The accurate column and row count of the current millitome is needed to assemble a matching CSV file.
+An accurate column and row count of the current millitome is needed to assemble a matching CSV file.

 At the end of each block_size loop the output subfolder is compressed into a ZIP file and the source folder is deleted.